Airbnb currently runs a promotion giving out $40++ FREE credit for new accounts.

 On my travels, I used to book hotels via the common booking portals – trivago, hotels.com and such.
 It was all fine, at least most of the time.
 You get what you pay for, right?
 Hotel room, breakfast and sometimes dinner or some upgrade included.

 Fast forward a couple of years.

-I received an invitation from a friend to join the Airbnb.
+I received an invitation from a friend to join Airbnb.
 There was even some credit for the first booking attached.
 To be honest, I did not have a clue at first.
 True, their website looked rather nice and sharp.
 But the whole concept – renting apartments from strangers?
 I was not sure about that.

-The thing is, if you are new to Airbnb, there might be some questions that pop up immediately:
+If you are new to Airbnb, there might be some questions that pop up immediately:

 - Is it safe?